PMArkive/NintendoClients_wiki/Switch-Tokens.md

 ```

 ### Payload
-The second part contains a set of "claims": the information that's stored in the JWT, such as the user id.
+The second part contains the information that's stored in the JWT, such as the user id.
 The content of the payload depends on the type of token, but the following fields are always present:

 | Field | Description |
 | --- | --- |